 Vegan Entrée:

 There is only one vegan entrée, as is the norm at every table service restaurant.
-Here at Le Cellier, it is the plant-based Steamed Asian Impossible Dumplings:
+Here at Le Cellier, it recently updated to a plant-based version of a Canadian staple – the tourtière or meat pie.
+This replaces the Asian Impossible dumplings and is a welcome change.

 Vegan Enhancements (Side Items):